ChloeLo27/LLW-Element-Set/README.md

 I originally encountered this problem in a technical challenge.
 I got some feedbacks but I do not think they are adequate and to the point.
 So this is my attempt to show my true colour and in the hope that I will create something useful.

 I also have many free time in my hands, so why not?

+## Limitations
+- This implementation can only handle hashable types.